Hatfield College, Durham: Admissions

-In the application cycles from 2017 through 2020, Hatfield was ranked in the top 5 of colleges by number of first choice preferences, but dropped to 8th place for 2021 entry.
+In the application cycles from 2017 through 2020, Hatfield ranked in the top 5 colleges by number of first-choice preferences, but fell to 8th place for 2021 entry.
 That year it was the 'most polarizing college', having seen the largest increase in last-place rankings.
+By 2025 entry, Hatfield had risen to 6th out of 16 colleges for first preferences, marginally ahead of South College and behind University College, Collingwood College, St Chad's College, John Snow College, and St Mary's College.